 Gemma Hallett | 1st October 2018

-I learned that to solve the careers issue in Wales, I couldn't be precious about what that solution should be.
-It was evident that I needed to be the facilitator, my solution was a starting point, but over 2500 young people reshaped the solution to what it is now... the miFuture app a careers solution for Generation Z.
+To solve the careers issue in Wales I needed to be a facilitator not a dictator.
+My vision was a starting point, but over 2500 young people shaped the solution to what it is now; the miFuture app a careers solution for Generation Z.

 I left teaching and spent 3 years going deep into Generation Z and engaged with schools, employability projects, housing associations, schools, community first and PRU groups, spending concentrated time with young people.